 Immigrants to Canada tend to be well educated.
-Roughly sixty percent of landed immigrants in 2017 had a university degree or postsecondary certification.
-Despite this, unemployment among immigrants has been on average 0.5 percent higher than that of natural-born Canadian citizens over the last decade.
+Roughly 64 percent of landed immigrants in 2019 had a university degree or postsecondary certification.
+Despite this, unemployment among immigrants has been on average 0.4 percent higher than that of natural-born Canadian citizens over the last decade.
 However, the longer immigrants have lived in Canada the more likely they are to be employed.
-In 2017, the unemployment rate for immigrants landed in Canada more than a decade ago was about 1 percent higher than of those immigrants landed within the previous five years.
+In 2019, the unemployment rate for immigrants landed in Canada more than a decade ago was about 4.5 percent lower than of those immigrants landed within the previous five years.

 Canadians have a largely positive view of immigrants with 56 percent of respondents to a 2014 poll saying they either agreed or strongly agreed that Canada was better off because of its multiculturalism, and 55 percent saying they thought immigrants were import for the future stability of Canada’s economy.